 Attorney Huda Saleh has a history of getting the best possible outcomes for her clients in family law cases.
 She is a committed, compassionate attorney who understands that family law matters such as marriage dissolutions, paternity, and custody are particularly difficult for her clients.

-Our child custody lawyers in Florida are very proud of the testimonials offered by our clients.
+Our child custody lawyers in Orlando are very proud of the testimonials offered by our clients.
 We treat every client as an individual and follow through on our promises.

 At Panella Law Firm, we understand it isn’t easy to turn to others for help in family matters such as child custody.
 You don’t want to split your family further or put your child in a situation of “choosing” between parents, grandparents, and other family members.
 If you have more than one child, you also have to worry about their relationships with each other.